Navigating

 instruments, and procedures.

-First, as I indicated above, in both cases we are dealing
+First, as I indicated above, in both cases we are

-the first scenario, or English as the only functional language
+in the first scenario, or English as the only functional language

 in the second scenario).
 In both cases, however, in order to estimate